tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the record sequence number ({{nonce}}), with the sequence number being maintained independently at both sides thus records which are delivered out of order result in AEAD deprotection failures.
+In order to prevent mass cryptanalysis when the same plaintext is repeatedly encrypted by different users under the same key (as is commonly the case for HTTP), the nonce is formed by mixing the sequence number with a secret per-connection initialization vector derived along with the traffic keys.
+See {{BT16}} for analysis of this construction.

+The re-keying technique in TLS 1.3 (see {{updating-traffic-keys}}) follows the construction of the serial generator in [REKEY], which shows that re-keying can allow keys to be used for a larger number of encryptions than without re-keying.
+This relies on the security of the HKDF-Expand-Label function as a pseudorandom function (PRF).
+In addition, as long as this function is truly one way, it is not possible to compute traffic keys from prior to a key change (forward secrecy).

+TLS does not provide security for data which is communicated on a connection after a traffic secret of that connection is compromised.
+That is, TLS does not provide post-compromise security/future secrecy/backward secrecy with respect to the traffic secret.
+Indeed, an attacker who learns a traffic secret can compute all future traffic secrets on that connection.
+Systems which want such guarantees need to do a fresh handshake and establish a new connection with an (EC)DHE exchange.

+### External References

+The reader should refer to the following references for analysis of the TLS record layer:
+{{BMMT15}} {{BT16}} {{BDFKPPRSZZ16}} {{BBK17}}.

+## Traffic Analysis

+TLS is susceptible to a variety of traffic analysis attacks based on observing the length and timing of encrypted packets
+{{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
+{{?HCJ16=DOI.10.1186/s13635-016-0030-7}}.
+This is particularly easy when there is a small set of possible messages to be distinguished, such as for a video server hosting a fixed corpus of content, but still provides usable information even in more complicated scenarios.

-The plaintext protected by the AEAD function consists of content plus variable-length padding.
-Because the padding is also encrypted, the attacker cannot directly determine the length of the padding, but may be able to measure it indirectly by the use of timing channels exposed during record processing (i.e., seeing how long it takes to process a record).
-In general, it is not known how to remove this type of channel because even a constant time padding removal function will then feed the content into data-dependent functions.
+TLS does not provide any specific defenses against this form of attack but does include a padding mechanism for use by applications: The plaintext protected by the AEAD function consists of content plus variable-length padding, which allows the application to produce arbitrary length encrypted records as well as padding-only cover traffic to conceal the difference between periods of transmission and periods of silence.
+Because the padding is encrypted alongside the actual content, an attacker cannot directly determine the length of the padding, but may be able to measure it indirectly by the use of timing channels exposed during record processing (i.e., seeing how long it takes to process a record or trickling in records to see which ones elicit a response from the server).
+In general, it is not known how to remove all of these channels because even a constant time padding removal function will then feed the content into data-dependent functions.

-Generation N+1 keys are derived from generation N keys via a key derivation function {{updating-traffic-keys}}.
-As long as this function is truly one way, it is not possible to compute the previous keys after a key change (forward secrecy).
-However, TLS does not provide security for data which is sent after the traffic secret is compromised, even after a key update (backward secrecy); systems which want backward secrecy must do a fresh handshake and establish a new session key with an (EC)DHE exchange.

-The reader should refer to the following references for analysis of the TLS record layer.
+Note: Robust
+traffic analysis defences will likely lead to inferior performance due to delay in transmitting packets and increased traffic volume.

+## Side Channel Attacks

+In general, TLS does not have specific defenses against side-channel attacks (i.e., those which attack the communications via secondary channels such as timing) leaving those to the implementation of the relevant cryptographic primitives.
+However, certain features of TLS are designed to make it easier to write side-channel resistant code:

+- Unlike previous versions of TLS which used a composite MAC-then-encrypt structure, TLS 1.3 only uses AEAD algorithms, allowing implementations to use self-contained constant-time implementations of those primitives.

+- TLS uses a uniform "bad_record_mac" alert for all decryption errors, which is intended to prevent an attacker from gaining piecewise insight into portions of the message.
+Additional resistance is provided by terminating the connection on such errors; a new connection will have different cryptographic material, preventing attacks against the cryptographic primitives that require multiple trials.

+Information leakage through side channels can occur at layers above TLS, in application protocols and the applications that use them.
+Resistance to side-channel attacks depends on applications and application protocols separately ensuring that confidential information is not inadvertently leaked.

 # Working Group Information